 - You keep your composure

-- Your tone is negative so are your emotions
+- Your tone is negative majority of the time so are your emotions

 - Your tone is panicking and alarming